Princeton-CDH/ppa-django/scripts/README.md

 - `get_eebo_files.py`

-One-time script to extracts a subset of EEBO-TCP P4 XML and MARC records for import into the PPA application.
+One-time script that extracts a subset of EEBO-TCP P4 XML and MARC records for import into the PPA application.
 Setup and expected files are documented at the top of the script.